 When it comes to men, fifty percent of those infected do not possess warning signs and therefore can transfer the disease on without even recognizing it.
 People that do have indicators generally demonstrate burning on urination, and so could confuse this STD with a urinary tract infection.
 At times the infection spreads up to the urethra and bladder to the epididymis, triggering pain behind the testicles, every now and then fever, and sometimes sterility.

-If you have got any of the above signs or symptoms check with your doctor straight away before irreversible problems occurs.
+If you have got any of the above signs or symptoms check with your doctor straight away before irreversible problems occur.
 If you don't have warning signs but worry you might have been exposed, visit your doctor as well.
 Any sexually active individual needs to be tested once a year for Chlamydia.
 All expecting mothers need to be tested also.